Tonsil Stone Cryptolysis

-At this time, we are accepting new patients from Virginia, West Virginia, and DC only.
+At this time, we are accepting new patients from the northern half of Virginia and Washington DC only.
 You can appeal this limitation by sending us an email.
 Appeals by phone will NOT be accepted.
 In only very rare and selective cases have we made exceptions.
 Read why we instituted this policy.

 We do not maintain a list of physicians who offer this procedure throughout the United States.
 Your best bet is to contact your local ENT and ask if they or anybody they know offers this locally to where you live.
 This website maintains a list of providers as well, but we do not vouch for or know whether it is accurate or not.